 This walnut wood table with iron stretchers comes from Spain in the latter half of the 1800’s.
-Spanish tables of the 17th-19th centuries are unique given that they were designed to quickly disassemble for transportation purposes.
+Spanish tables of the type date back to the late middle ages.
+They are unique in that they were designed to quickly disassemble for transportation purposes.
+Frequent moving to and from multiple locations and residences was common during these times.
+The practical and attractive style of these tables continued for hundreds of years.

 Tabletops were typically single planks of walnut without any ornamentation or molding.
 Tops were often supported by splayed lyre trestles, as seen with our highly shaped legs.
 The hand-turned wrought iron braces on our table were also common, attaching to the cross stretcher of the lyres and crossing in an “X” on the underside of the tabletop.